arteymix/kohana-makefile/README.md

 make deployment
 ```
 Assuming you deploy your code using SSH, it will pull the code from the
-remote-tracking branch, initialize and update submodules, install composer
+remote-tracking branch, initialize and update submodules recursively, install
-dependencies migrate your database and clean the cache.
+Composer dependencies migrate your database clean the cache and fix the
+permissions.

-Find a bug?
+Found a bug?
 -----------
 Open an issue or pull-request a fix on GitHub.